hhvm/user-documentation/hack/async/guidelines.md

 Basically, don't depend on the order of output between runs of the same code. i.e, don't write async code where ordering is important and instead use dependencies via wait handles and `await`.

-## Memoziation may be good.
+## Memoization may be good.
 But only wait handles

-Given that async is commonly used in operations that are time-consuming, memoizing (i.e., caching) the result of an async call can definintely be worthwhile.
+Given that async is commonly used in operations that are time-consuming, memoizing (i.e., caching) the result of an async call can definitely be worthwhile.

 The [`<<__Memoize>>`](link to memoize) attribute does the right thing.
 So, if you can, use that.
-However, if you are needing explict control of the memoization, make sure you only //memoize the wait handle//.
+However, if you are needing explicit control of the memoization, make sure you only //memoize the wait handle//.

 @@ guidelines-examples/memoize-result.php @@

 On the surface, this seems reasonable.
 We want to cache the actual data associated with the wait handle.
-However, this can cause a undesired race condition.
+However, this can cause an undesired race condition.

 Imagine that there are two other async functions awaiting the result of `memoize_result()`, call them `A()` and `B()`.
 The following sequence of events can happen: